hmrc/devhub-support-frontend/README.md

 # devhub-support-frontend

-This is a placeholder README.md for a new repository
+This is the frontend component of developer hub that provides the support pages

 ### License